-- i.
-This employment spans more than three calendar days within a six (6) month period. - ii.
-It may be coordinated by the individual member involved. - iii.
+- v.
+This employment spans more than three calendar days within a six (6) month period. - vi.
+It may be coordinated by the individual member involved. - vii.
 Responsibilities of the coordinator are to: - 1.
-Provide for wages and working conditions consistent with the law enforcement function. - 2.
-Complete necessary forms and forward to the Police Chief for review and forward to the City of Pensacola Personnel Administration Board prior to initial date of employment. - 3.
-Notify the Communications Center when reporting for duty as to the location, length of tour of duty and number of the vehicle being used.
+Provide for wages and working conditions consistent with the law enforcement function.

+2. Complete necessary forms and forward to the Police Chief for review and forwarding to the City of Pensacola Personnel Administration Board prior to initial date of employment.

+3. Notify the Communications Center with reporting for duty as to the location, length of tour of duty and number of the vehicle being used.